 - Sample several different kinds of wine from a single winery.

 The choices can run from everyday table wines to expensive cuvees of rare labels.
 Prices can vary widely, but expect to pay $10 to $40 per flight depending on the price per bottle of the wines you´re being served.

 You can always drink the entire portion, but if you don’t care that much for a wine they have a bucket where you can dump the remaining contents of your glass (or allow the host or hostess to do so).
 This is considered normal, not rude, since you can only enjoy a certain amount of wine and it’s wasteful to use that quota up when you don’t care for the taste.

 Do be sure to munch on the snacks they give you as you taste.
 This cleanses your palate and clears your taste buds, gives you ideas on how to do pairings with food, and eating will help your body to better absorb the alcohol in the wine.

 At festivals and special events they could have 20 wines or more being offered up as part of a flight, but that’s outside the everyday experience in a wine shop.

-3. Strong perfume or after-shave will interfere with anyone enjoying the taste of wine, since the bouquet contributes so much to the perceived flavor.
+Strong perfume or after-shave will interfere with anyone enjoying the taste of wine, since the wines’ bouquet contributes so much to the perceived flavor.
 The same is true for any other strong odors.

-4. Stay hydrated by drinking water between tasting different wines, especially if you’ve been walking all over Sausalito on a hot day.
-Not only will you get a more accurate taste of each wine by separating them with water, but sipping wine may disguise the fact that you’re dehydrated from being in a warm setting.
+Stay hydrated by drinking water between tasting different wines, especially if you’ve been walking all over Sausalito on a hot day.
+Not only will you get a more accurate taste of each wine, but sipping wine may disguise the fact that you’re dehydrated from being in a warm setting.
 No one likes to end up with that dull, pounding dehydration headache.

 All right then, what are you waiting for?
 Go out and have a good time!